dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-During early Secure Launch validation an invalid default MTRR type was found.
+During early Secure Launch validation, an invalid default MTRR type was found.
 See SL_ERROR_MTRR_INV_VCNT for more details.

 ======  ======================